English Guide

 A pattern that is slightly simpler but more legible will usually look better in the finished fabric.

-A mug cozy or a swatch can stay small, while a cushion or wall piece can support a larger chart.
+A mug cozy or a swatch can stay small, while a cushion or wall piece can support a larger, more detailed chart.

 Choose size based on how much detail the final object can realistically show.